 Yep, some sunscreens are like that.
 But just because there are a few bad apples out there, it doesn’t mean you shouldn’t eat any fruits, does it?

-You may be thinking that your sunscreen does nothing for your acne anyway so why bother?
-Well, sunscreens may not treat acne but they help heal those post-breakout marks way faster.
+You may be thinking that your sunscreen does nothing for your acne anyway, so why bother?
+Sunscreens may not treat acne, but they help heal those post-breakout marks way faster.

 Acne can leave a small discolouration behind.
 Your skin produces melanin, the pigment responsible for their colour (and your skin colour), to protect itself from too much sun exposure.
 You see now how not wearing sunscreens can make those dark marks last way longer than they should?